AshLancer/QFG3-Fan-Patch/Readme 1.2A.md

 NewRisingSun
 who developed the initial speed fixes that allowed us to keep playing these games on modern systems.
 You rock, dude!!

+Sierra Help Pages
+for their extraordinary effort in continuing to maintain support for these titles.

-Google, various Let's Plays and speedruns on Youtube, and the forums and communities at Quest for More Glory, Sierra Help Pages, ScummVM, GoG, and Steam.
+Google, various Let's Plays and speedruns on Youtube, and the forums and communities at Quest for More Glory, SHP, ScummVM, GoG, and Steam.
 For feeding me plenty of bug reports, research material, and rumors to go on.

 Quest for Glory Omnipedia
 providing a dump of the transcripts and additional background info.